-The submission portal will open in late November 2017.
-Applicants’ final application packages are due Wednesday, January 31, 2018 by 5 PM Eastern Time.
+Applicants’ final application packages are due Monday, April 5, 2021 by 5 PM Eastern Time.
 All materials must be uploaded as a single PDF document ordered as below.
 Please use Arial font at 11pt for all application materials.
 Late applications will not be accepted.
 The application should include:

 - Cover letter

 The cover letter will be a one-page, single spaced statement that includes:

 - The applicant’s degrees, training, current position, and current institutional affiliation.
 If you anticipate a change, please describe the nature of this change and how it might affect your participation as a Putnam Scholar;

 - A brief summary of the proposed project in health communication;